 Flanging uses the same modular process, however, its peaks are spaced out in a way that the notes relate to each other harmonically.

-A modern creation, this plugin is used for pitch correction purposes.
-Used mostly when mixing vocals and backing vocals however can realistically be used for any instrument that plays monophonically.
+Auto-tune created the first vocal tuning plugin in 1997.
+Used mostly for mixing vocals and backing vocals however can realistically be used for any instrument that plays monophonically.
+Read more here on how to use auto-tune.

-This tool allows the mixing engineer to carefully go through each note graphically and amend accordingly to the composed melody.
+This tool allows the mixing engineer to carefully go through each note graphically and amend it accordingly to the composed melody.

 Subtlety is key here, as the listener should not be able to tell if the vocal has been mechanically tuned or not.
 It is certainly something of an art form.

 Plug-ins are the digitalization of hardware audio effects in music production studios, which have been adapted over the years to join the digital age.
 This makes it amazingly easy to access and store a massive range of these tools to be readily available through our DAWs when called upon during the acts of mix and mastering.

 Music producers and mix engineers will make use of all sorts of plug-in tools to process the creative ideas they have in mind to suit the direction of the overall sound.
 The number of plug-ins used may vary depending on the genre of music they work on or perhaps how much work needs to be done on the track they are currently mixing.